 Animal Encounters in the Sinharaja Forest Reserve

-Bear in mind that more than 50% of the plants and animals found here are endemic to Sri Lanka, and some are only to be seen in this forest.
+I strongly believe you plan to visit the Sinharaja Forest because of its unique flora and fauna.
+More than 50% of the plants and animals found here are endemic to Sri Lanka.
+Some of them are only to be seen in this forest.

 We spent 8 hours in the rainforest, and among others, we could witness these animals:

-As in nature, there is never any guarantee that you will see a certain kind of animal.
-The best you can do is to choose a knowledgeable guide who is motivated and knows the forest in and out.
+As in nature, there is never any guarantee that you`ll see a certain kind of animal.
+The best you can do is choose a knowledgeable guide who knows the forest in and out.

 Where is the Sinharaja Forest Reserve Located?